katurian/sickweather/README.md

 # sickweather
-Python wrapper for Sickweather API
+A Python wrapper for Sickweather API